saeed-sufi/travel-agency/README.md

 * The first item in a jquery array-like object, is always a pointer to the native DOM element.

 * Browsers download an image, as soon as they see a `src` or `srcset` attribute in the `img` tag.

+* By adding Modernizr to your project you would be able to check what features the browser support on the fly.

 ## Git Commands:
 ```